MicrosoftDocs/architecture-center/docs/databricks-monitoring/dashboards.md

 1. In the Azure portal, select the VM and click **Overview**.
 1. Copy the public IP address.
 1. Open a web browser and navigate to the following URL: `http://<IP address>:3000`.
-1. At the Grafana log in screen, enter **admin** for the user name, and use the Grafana password from the previous steps.
+1. At the Grafana login screen, enter **admin** for the user name, and use the Grafana password from the previous steps.
 1. Once logged in, select **Configuration** (the gear icon).
 1. Select **Server Admin**.
 1. On the **Users** tab, select the **admin** login.